yyBasiony/calculator/README.md

 ######### Column

-    Used to vertically arrange the widgets in both the splash and home screens.
+- Used to vertically arrange the widgets in both the splash and home screens.
+          body: Column(
+          children[
+            Container(
+              color: Colors.orange,
+              height: 100,
+              child: Center(child: Text('')),
+            ),

 ########## Row

-    Used in the calculator layout to display buttons in a horizontal arrangement.
+   - Used in the calculator layout to display buttons in a horizontal arrangement.
+             body: Row(
+          children[
+            Container(
+              color: Colors.orange,
+              height: 100,
+              child: Center(child: Text('')),
+            ),

 ########## ElevatedButton

-    Used to create the calculator buttons, with custom styles such as rounded or rectangular shapes.
+   - Used to create the calculator buttons, with custom styles such as rounded or rectangular shapes.
+    ElevatedButton.icon(
+  onPressed: () {},
+  icon: Icon(Icons.thumb_up),
+  label: Text('Like'),
+)

 ########### Text

-    Displays the result of the calculator and labels for the buttons.
+   - Displays the result of the calculator and labels for the buttons.
+    Text(""),

 ########## Expanded

-    Expands the button widgets to take up available space in the Row.
+   - Expands the button widgets to take up available space in the Row.
+    Expanded(
+      child: Container(color: Colors.orange),
+    ),

 ########### CircleBorder and StadiumBorder

-    Used to define the shape of the buttons (circular or rectangular).
+    -Used to define the shape of the buttons (circular or rectangular).